hemantmalik/confluent-azure-examples/terraforming-confluent-cloud/README.md

 The Confluent Terraform Provider is a plugin for Terraform that allows for the lifecycle management of Confluent resources.

-This repository provides a quick template to use to create an environment and cluster running on Azure.
+This repository provides a quick template to use to create a Confluent Cloud environment and cluster running on Azure.

 ## Documentation